Medi-Cal Eligibility

 • Incarceration

-• Loss of California Residency
+• Loss of California residency

 Note: Other family members in the case must be reviewed for ongoing Medi-Cal eligibility.